 The result is that, because of its core business interest, Apple is fortifying its Walled Garden, and trying to repel efforts by the State to put a secret tunnel in somewhere, or a door that can be opened whenever an authority asks.
 And they are betting that customers will want to be inside the Walled Garden, or in effect have one of their own in the form of their phone.
 The twist, of course, is that for the longest time we’ve thought of that metaphor in terms of a firm trapping everyone inside its own systems.
 That’s not what it means anymore.
 Hackers and activists and many other people have wanted ubiquitous strong crypto for such a long time.
 With the exception of purchasing, it’s barely evident in the lives of ordinary consumers.
 Now we find Apple is working as fast as it can to make phones they themselves can’t break into—even with physical access to the device.
 And these devices, on current trends, will be cheap, ever more widely available, and the most common means of interpersonal communication.
 No wonder the Feds hate that prospect.

 Apple has historically been a company with a strong desire for control and a keen eye towards its own interests, as perceived in the light of that desire to control things.
 That has led them to the “Walled Garden” in the older sense.
 The company is a bit friendlier than before, these days, but in many ways as controlling as it ever was.
 Now it seems that their central business interest is leading them to actually enact the vision of strongly-encrypted, private computing devices, whose content is inaccessible even to their manufacturer—and all in the face of direct opposition from the State.
 That’s something that many soi disant Valley anarchists have claimed to have wanted for a long time.
 But most of them work for or founded companies that are in the business of collecting and selling information, not hardware.
 Apple is a hardware company.
-And that’s why they’re out in front of this.All Posts by Date · All Posts by Category
+And that’s why they’re out in front of this.All Categories

 To receive updates from this site, you can subscribe to the RSS feed of all updates to the site in an RSS feed reader